Winter Power Outage Tips

 Don't let your generator go unloved.
 Keep it from being buried in snow and pelted by sleet in winter, and keep it dry through the spring, by covering it with a GenTent.

-If you purchase a portable generator, make sure you purchase a manual transfer switch too.
+If you purchase a portable generator, make sure to purchase a manual transfer switch too.
 Why?
 Most furnaces don’t have electrical outlets.
 You can’t plug your generator into your furnace… or ceiling fan… or light fixtures.

-Finally, if you're away from home often (like a vacation home in the mountains), buy a simple temperature alarm that will call you if the power goes out or the inside temperature drops significantly.
+If you're away from home often (like a vacation home in the mountains), buy a simple temperature alarm that will call you if the power goes out or the inside temperature drops significantly.

 We were rightfully concerned about the water pipes freezing.
 Water expands when frozen, and the pipes can rupture and flood the entire home.
 An early warning can literally save you thousands of dollars in damage later.